tributech-solutions/tributech-docs/docs/architecture/dataspace-kit-explained.md

 ## The building blocks for a DataSpace Ecosystem

-The Tributech DataSpace Kit consists of three building blocks that allows you to create your own DataSpace Ecosystem or to join an existing one.
+The Tributech DataSpace Kit consists of three building blocks that allow you to create your own DataSpace Ecosystem or to join an existing one.
 These building blocks are the DataSpace Hub, DataSpace Node and DataSpace Agent.

 Every ecosystem consists of one single DataSpace Hub, a DataSpace Node for each participating stakeholder integrated in his infrastructure (cloud, hybrid or on-premise) and DataSpace Agents integrated into each data source/device that requires the data verification and tracing capabilities.

 ![DataSpace Kit - Building Blocks](img/dsk-infographic.png)
 *Fig.1: DataSpace Kit Building Blocks & Schema*